What is Preferential Voting?

 • Since candidates need to win a plurality at any cost, negative campaigning becomes the norm instead of issues-based campaigning.

 • Candidates win by turning out their base of supporters in any way they can without appealing to all voters.
-(We’re already seeing Republican presidential candidates try to tear each other down, which will likely deflate Republican enthusiasm in 2024.)

 • Studies show that plurality voting increases voter apathy, because voters feel the plurality system does not give them a say.